Paul-Lecomte/nuxt-vue-landing-page/README.md

-just testing nuxt bilities and features a
+just testing nuxt bilites and features a